meapistol/Spectra-of-graphs/README.md

 No issues at the moment.

 # Updates
+- Version 11 of the paper is now uploaded to arXiv.
+This version has a far better treatment of Titchmarsh-Weil m-functions, including an algorithm to compute them.
+Isospectral.nb is updated to vs. 11 of the paper.
 - Version 10 of the paper is now uploaded to arXiv.
 A section concerning the generation of graphs with several hot vertices has been added.
 Three new figures containing interesting isospectral graphs has been added, involving loops.
-- Version 9 of the paper is now uploaded to arXiv which is more strict, using Titshmarch-Weil m-functions in several cases.
+- Version 9 of the paper is now uploaded to arXiv which is more strict, using Titchmarsh-Weil m-functions in several cases.
 A section concerning long chains of graphs and their isospectrality has been added. **GraphRoots.nb** has been corrected where in some cases the Length was not handled correctly.
 It still needs checking if the graph contains symbolic lengths.
 - Version 8 of the paper is now uploaded to arXiv and includes classification of some isospectral sets having ten vertices and discoveries made using these sets. **GraphRoots.nb** is updated to supports vs7 of the paper.
 In particular it now includes two different notebooks to compute secular determinants. **LargeGraphs.nb** is updated to include a set of isospectral graphs with ten vertices.
 # Data
 The Data Folder contains figures of isospectral sets.